Building a Legacy

 Kersey had a distinguished career as an artist and teacher at the University of Chicago Settlement House, Hull House, and the South Side Settlement.

-(Pictured) Born in Sedalia, Michigan, Bernard Goss graduated from the University of Iowa in 1935.
+(Pictured) Born in Sedalia, Missouri, Bernard Goss graduated from the University of Iowa in 1935.
 He soon moved to Chicago, where he studied with George Neal and at the School of the Art Institute of Chicago.
 During the WPA period, Goss served in the easel division of the Illinois Art Project.

 In 1939, he married Margaret Burroughs, and their carriage house was an important meeting place for the group of founding artist members.